I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pmi/ns-pmi-_pmi_configuration.md

 ## Members

+`Version`

+A value that specifies the version of this structure.
+For Windows 7, Windows Server 2008 R2, and later versions of Windows, this value must be 1.

+`Size`

+A value, in units of bytes, that specifies the size of the structure.

+`ConfigurationType`

+A <a href="..\pmi\ne-pmi-pmi_configuration_type.md">PMI_CONFIGURATION_TYPE</a> enumeration value that specifies the data type of the <b>Configuration</b> member.

 `Configuration`

 A union of the supported Power Meter Interface (PMI) configuration structures.
 Based on the value of the <b>ConfigurationType</b> member, one of the following <b>Configuration</b> submembers is used to reference the following PMI configuration structures: